This page is designed to answer the following questions:

 - 1.3 Reasons for applying different systems of communication (Level 5 Diploma in Leadership and Management for Adult Care, Communication & Information Management in Adult Care)

-For this assessment criterion, you will critically evaluate the use and application of different types of communication within your settings, focusing on communication with individuals that have particular needs.
+For this assessment criterion, you will critically evaluate the use and application of different types of communication within your setting, focusing on communication with individuals that have particular needs.
 This means looking at the positive and negative aspects of the communication methods that you use within your working environment and presenting your own verdict about them based on evidence.

 Some of the communication methods that you may explore are provided below.